rharp/DrupalGovCon2018/apps/v1/README.md

      };

  ### 7. Add NPM scripts to package.json
- One thing we can do with npm is create some custom scripts.
+ One thing we can do with npm is create custom scripts.
 This will make our build process slightly easier.
-Inside the `package.json`which is generated by node, we will add this code snippet to the bottom of the file.
+Inside the `package.json` which is generated by node, we will add this code snippet to the bottom of the file.

      "scripts": {
          "build": "webpack",